Skip to main content

 Overview

 This article walks you through creating an Document Import Task from scratch.
 This article will focus on importing documents.
-To import data, visit our <insert data import>.
+To import data, visit Creating Imports.

 Things to know before importing documents: